tatuaua/NHLStats/README.md

 The *Team.java* contains the data structure thats mainly used in the program for data storage and retrieval

-The *Player.java* contains the data structure for a player.
+The *Player.java* contains the data structure for a player

+The *Betting.java* contains all logic related to the betting game.

+***

 **Screenshots:**